myTerminal/ample-emacs/README.md

 ### Pre-configured packages

+*ample-emacs* is designed to be minimalistic and hence just comes with the below pre-configured packages.

-- [multiple-cursors](https://github.com/magnars/multiple-cursors.el) to be able to edit text in style
+- [multiple-cursors](https://github.com/magnars/multiple-cursors.el) to allow spawning of multiple cursors to editing text that follows a particular pattern
-- [which-key](https://github.com/justbur/emacs-which-key) to be suggested with what you can do after pressing `C-x`
+- [which-key](https://github.com/justbur/emacs-which-key) to provide instant help around key-bindings as you press keys
-- [ivy](https://github.com/abo-abo/swiper) (along with counsel and swiper) to make your life easy in general
+- [ivy](https://github.com/abo-abo/swiper) (along with counsel and swiper) to make your experience with Emacs better

-### Major differences over stock Emacs
+### Added key-bindings over stock Emacs

 Refer [config-key-bindings.el](.emacs.d/ample-emacs/config-key-bindings.el) for all the pre-configured key-bindings for your convenience.